-I truly believe that EPPO could enable us to simplify the rules
+I truly believe that EPPO could enable us to simplify the rules, she insisted.

 She argued that in the current system there are “too many actors" and rules to ensure a better spending of EU funds.
 But instead of improving the quality of EU budget management, they overheat the system.